nikodonnell/getvero.github.io/_articles/getting-started.md

 ###To Do:

-1. Have a Vero administrator add the domain you want to send your emails from under *[Settings > Project details](https://app.getvero.com/settings/project)* in your primary production project.
-Domain setup is per project so you want to configure your live setup in your ultimate Production project.
+1. Have a Vero administrator add the domain you want to send your emails from under *[Settings > Project details](https://app.getvero.com/settings/project)*.
+Domain setup is per project so make sure you configure your Domain in the correct project.
 2. Have a Vero administrator request the DNS records in that same project, found *[Settings > Email Delivery](https://app.getvero.com/settings/providers)*, but selecting Request DNS Records.
 3. Add the DNS records to your domain and return to Vero a few hours later and select Verify DNS Records on the *[Settings > Email Delivery](https://app.getvero.com/settings/providers)* page.
 Each of the records will go green once successfully verified, and emails will now be sent via your domain.
 4. In order to increase deliverability, it is generally a good practice to [import a CSV](#5) that has a tags column with the value `unsubscribed` with any previous unsubscribed customers' addresses before sending.